metamatong/COMP2522Project/README.md

         - `int numCorrectFirstAttempt`
         - `int numCorrectSecondAttempt`
         - `int numIncorrectTwoAttempts`
-    - Writes to/reads from `score.txt` and helps identify high score (points per game).
+    - Writes to/reads from `score.txt` and helps identify high score (points per javaFXGame).

 7. **Additional Interfaces & Classes**
     - For **NumberGame**, at least one interface, one abstract class, and one concrete class are required.